TobyColeman/TinderPy/README.md

 # TinderPy

-Simple wrapper for the requests module to access the Tinder API.
+Simple Python wrapper for the requests module to access the Tinder API.

 ## Requirements
 - Python 2.7.5